anthonyharrison/sbomaudit/README.md

 - Check that a version is specified.

 - Check that the package version is the latest released version of the package.
-The latest version checks are only performed on Python modules available on the [Python Package Index (PyPi)](https://pypi.org/).
+The latest version checks are only performed if the `--offline` option is not specified and is only performed for Python modules available on the [Python Package Index (PyPi)](https://pypi.org/).

 - Check that a licence is specified and that the licence identified is a valid [SPDX Licence identifier](https://spdx.org/licenses/).
 Note that NOASSERTION is not considered a valid licence.